 On January 17, 2017, Bibixy was arrested by armed soldiers who forced their way into his friend’s house in Bamenda, according to the United Nations Working Group on Arbitrary Detention.

-A military court in Yaoundé, Cameroon’s capital, sentenced Bibixy to 15 years in prison on May 25, 2018, according to multiple news reports and a copy of the judgment seen by CPJ.
-The journalist was found guilty of terrorism, secession, hostility to the fatherland, spreading false information, revolution, insurrection, rebellion, and contempt for civil servants and was tried alongside journalists Tsi Conrad and Thomas Awah Junior and four other Anglophone detainees.
+On May 25, 2018, a military court in Yaoundé sentenced Bibixy to 15 years in prison and a fine of 268 million Central African francs (US$479,850), according to news reports and a copy of the judgment reviewed by CPJ.
+Bibixy was found guilty of terrorism, secession, hostility to the fatherland, spreading false information, revolution, insurrection, rebellion, and contempt for civil servants.
+Six other Anglophone detainees were sentenced on similar charges, including journalists Tsi Conrad and Thomas Awah Junior.

-Bibixy was charged by the Ekounou Court of First Instance on August 8, 2019, with group rebellion, arson, attempt to escape, looting, and causing bodily harm, that person told CPJ.
+On August 8, 2019, Bibixy was charged by the Ekounou Court of First Instance with group rebellion, arson, attempt to escape, looting, and causing bodily harm, that person told CPJ.